How to choose and configure Hugo’s AI Model

 Most teams getting started | Choose automatically + fallback enabled |

-Strict EU compliance needs | Select a model with EU region available + review provider choice |
+Strict EU compliance requirements | Select a model with EU processing available + review the provider and region |

-High-quality answers | Use a higher-intelligence model and test with real support questions |
+Complex support questions | Use a higher-intelligence model and test it with multi-source or ambiguous requests |

-Cost control | Compare price levels and test lower-cost models before switching |
+Cost control | Compare relative price levels and test lower-cost models before switching |

 Image-heavy support | Enable image processing |